fahimamoni/Dengue-Outbreak-Analysis-in-Dhaka-City/README.md

 These metrics provide a quick overview of the dengue outbreak situation.

-# Key Insights
+# 🔍 Key Insights

-**Most Affected Areas**
+**Most Affected Areas:**
-The analysis identifies the Top 10 dengue affected areas in Dhaka city, including:
+The analysis identifies the Top 10 dengue affected areas in Dhaka city including:

  - Jatrabari
  - Demra